JasonZhouPW/kafka-orderer/README.md

 ## Docker Compose

+If you want to build the `orderer` image from scratch:

 `CGO_ENABLED=0 GOOS=linux go build -a -o cmd/server/server github.com/kchristidis/kafka-orderer/cmd/server; docker build -t kchristidis/orderer .; docker-compose up`

+Otherwise simply do:

+`docker-compose up`

 This will bring up a server that can be reached at the default port on your Docker host.